What Is Conversational AI?

 The decoder and language model convert these characters into a sequence of words based on context.
 These words can be further buffered into phrases and sentences, and punctuated appropriately before sending to the next stage.

-To save time, pretrained ASR models, training scripts, and performance results are available on the NGC software hub.
+To save time, pretrained ASR models, Transfer Learning Toolkit, training scripts, and performance results are available on the NGC software hub.

 To learn more, refer to the blogs, code samples, and webinar listed below:

 Natural language understanding (NLU) takes text as input, understands context and intent, and generates an intelligent response.
 Deep learning models are applied for NLU because of their ability to accurately generalize over a range of contexts and languages.
 Transformer based models, such as BERT (Bidirectional Encoder Representations from Transformers), revolutionized progress in NLU by offering accuracy comparable to human baselines on benchmarks like SQUAD for question answer (QA), entity recognition, intent recognition, sentiment analysis, and more.

 In an NLU application, the input text is converted into an encoded vector using techniques, such as Word2Vec, TF-IDF Vectorization, and Word embedding.
 These vectors are passed to a deep learning model, such as RNN, LSTM, and Transformer to understand context.
 These models provide an appropriate output for a specific language task like next word prediction and text summarization, which are used to produce an output sequence.